 We also love doing shrimp boils and oyster roasts.
 We will only use local wild caught shrimp.
 And we also use Bulls Bay oysters for our oyster roasts.

-SCDNR has a user-friendly oyster recycling program that we use to deposit all the shells afterwards.
+SCDNR has a user-friendly oyster recycling program that we use to deposit all the shells afterward.

 If it’s southern, coastal, or barbeque food, we can cater it!”